Using AI in Cybersecurity

 Hackers with their malicious plans aren’t going to slow down any time soon, they will only keep attacking and sharpening their skills over time.
 Not to mention the challenge in cybersecurity talent scarcity, which is why businesses of all sizes should be on the lookout for ways to improve how they accurately protect their systems while manage cost.

 With using AI, an organization can achieve this and better.
 Studies have proved the effectiveness of deploying AI for cybersecurity.
-Hackers have a challenging time matching AI’s intelligence since it is always improving as it gets better in identifying risks which makes the use of AI in cybersecurity a great way to improve your detection and protection and reduce the dependance on human beings.
+Hackers have a challenging time matching AI’s intelligence since it is always improving as it gets better in identifying risks which makes the use of AI in cybersecurity a great way to improve your detection and protection and reduce the dependence on human beings.

 AI is an advancement in cybersecurity!